ByteBuck/london-crime-arcgis-powerbi/README.md

 These extensions would deepen the AI/ML application, turning the dashboard into a more predictive and diagnostic tool for decision-makers.

 ## Disclaimer
-This project is **not fully finalized in terms of aesthetics or visual polish** to be team-ready.
+This project is **not fully finalised in terms of aesthetics or visual polish** to be team-ready.
 It is published here to **demonstrate technical capability with ArcGIS, Power BI, and Python forecasting** to recruiters.

 Due to **GitHub file size limits** (and not holding a premium account), the full `.pbix` and raw datasets are not uploaded.
 Instead, **screenshots** are provided as representative outputs.